moonwho101/DungeonStomp/README.md

 It will compile using Microsoft Visual Studio 2019 community edition.

+Run DungeonStomp.exe from the bin directory to try the game.

 ## Compile Notes
 * Confirm VC++ INCLUDE directory has ..\dx7asdk\include
 * Confirm VC++ LIB directory has ..\dx7asdk\lib